The Hadid Matriarch Just Posted A Controversial Pic Of Bella & Gigi

 Some savvy internet users have made the argument that, hey, if you want to look at pictures of half-naked Hadids on the internet, you can do that!
 In fact, you can watch half-naked Hadids tonight in the Victoria's Secret Fashion Show.

 All of these comments ignore the real issue at hand: Yolanda, why are you embarrassing your kids like this?
-Mom!!!
+Mum!!!
 Stoppp!!

 Some savvy internet users have made the argument that, hey, if you want to look at pictures of half-naked Hadids on the internet, you can do that!
 In fact, you can watch half-naked Hadids tonight in the Victoria's Secret Fashion Show.

 All of these comments ignore the real issue at hand: Yolanda, why are you embarrassing your kids like this?
-Mom!!!
+Mum!!!
 Stoppp!!

 Advertisement